Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Semi-Structured Distributional Regression

-\paragraph{Remark 1.} If $\bm{x}$ and $\bm{z}$ overlap in their features, we first use the orthogonalization to ensure identifiability between the structured linear and non-linear part and then combine the two into one joint predictor (not shown in Figure~\ref{nn_arch}).
-The non-linear part can then be interpreted as the non-linear deviation from the corresponding linear effect. \paragraph{Remark 2.} When the DNN and the structured part share $p$ columns with $p>n$, $\bm{\mathcal{P}}^\bot_X$ is equal to a zero matrix $\bm{0}_{n \times n}$, making $\widehat{\bm{U}}$ de facto irrelevant.
+\begin{remark} If $\bm{x}$, $\bm{z}$ and $\bm{u}$ overlap in their features, we first reparameterize the structured non-linear model part to ensure identifiability between the structured linear and non-linear parts and then combine the two into one joint predictor (not shown in Figure~\ref{nn_arch}).
+The non-linear part can then be interpreted as the non-linear deviation from the corresponding linear effect.
+Finally, we apply the orthogonalization using the joint structured predictor to separate it from the unstructured DNN predictor. \end{remark}

+\begin{remark} When the DNN and the structured part share $p$ columns with $p>n$, $\bm{\mathcal{P}}^\bot_X$ is equal to a zero matrix $\bm{0}_{n \times n}$, making $\widehat{\bm{U}}_k$ de facto irrelevant.
 In this case the estimated model is equivalent to the defined structured model.
-We see this edge case rather as a property than a limitation of our framework as the key requirement of the proposed architecture is to provide identifiable structured effects, which in this case is only possible by excluding the unstructured predictor part.
+We see this edge case rather as a property than a limitation of our framework as the key requirement of the proposed architecture is to provide identifiable structured effects, which in this case is only possible by excluding the unstructured predictor part. \end{remark}

+\begin{remark} Last, we note that an alternative orthogonalization type and commonly used technique to make effects identifiable in structured models \citep[see, e.g.,][]{Ruegamer.2018} is to calculate $\bm{\Xi}_k$, a matrix with columns spanned by $\operatorname{ker}(\hat{\bm{U}}_k^\top \bm{X})$, and then use $\widetilde{\bm{U}}_k = \hat{\bm{U}}_k \bm{\Xi}_k$.
+This would have the advantage of being applied on the columns of $\hat{\bm{U}}_k$ and not its rows and would therefore make the orthogonalization independent of the sample or batch size.
+However, as $\hat{\bm{U}}_k$ is updated in each iteration, the required null space $\operatorname{ker}(\hat{\bm{U}}_k^\top \bm{X})$ is also changing and can thus not be used in an end-to-end differentiable architecture (as gradients cannot be calculated for a random null space).
+This is the reason we chose the orthogonalization as proposed in Lemma~\ref{lem:1} and consider identifiability on the level of observations. \end{remark}